 - Now click the Check for updates button.

-These were our solutions for Shift Key malfunction in Windows 10.
+These were our solutions for Shift key malfunction in Windows 10 and 11.
 We hope that at least one of these workarounds helped you to deal with this issue.